Dr Brendon John Dunphy

-I believe science has a central role in helping us address the immense challenges facing the planet in the future.
-In this regard I am interested in understanding the resilience of marine animals to biotic and abiotic perturbations at the population, individual and molecular level.
+Science has a central role in helping us address the immense challenges facing the planet.
+I am interested in understanding the resilience of marine animals to biotic and abiotic perturbations at the population, individual and molecular level.
 I am particularly interested in what metabolic strategies animals employ to maintain homeostasis within a fluctuating environment and how we might use this information to predict the effects of future climate change, and where relevant sustainably manage economically important species.
 The model organisms I use are broad and encompass seabirds, fish and intertidal invertebrates.

 Potential projects could include (but happy to discuss ideas)

 Using seabird ecophysiology as as ocean indicator

 Predicting climate change effects via mapping thermotolerance of intertidal/coastal invertebrates

 Improving aquaculture sustainability via mapping physiological responses of invertebrates in aquaculture systems